DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 > North Korea has attempted to hack the servers of a local drug manufacturer
 > to obtain technology information on the company's coronavirus vaccine and treatment."

+Several similar stories can be read in the references [9-11].
 Reports like this rarely include published evidence and may be nothing but fantasy dreamed up by _The Tailor of Panama_ type reporters.

-Regardless, targeted theft is very likely and one would assume it to be happening even when specific reports are unsubstantiated.
+However, targeted theft is very likely and one would assume it to be happening even when specific reports are unsubstantiated.

-Remaining discussion to be added...
+No matter who the media reports as the national enemy is this year, valuable genomic data is at potential risk.
+Researchers and commercial providers should think about mitigating this risk, not by implementing heavier security but by making the data public (safely).
+Their value can be generated via public IP in software as a service (SaaS) rather than by hoarding sensitive data.

 # Protecting data and promoting open-source access
 ## Projects focused on safe access